n-k/klusterkluck/README.md

 Coming soon.

 #### Cleanup
 Run `kubectl delete ns klusterfuck`.
-Note that this will also delete the gogs pod and you will lose all repos in gogs.
 Individual functions and flows can be deleted via REST API or the dashboard - deleting them will also clean up associated kubernetes resources.

-Also run `kubectl delete ns <username you registered with klusterfuck>`, this deletes the user namespace which contains user's functions.
-If there were multiple users, you should do this for each registered user.
+Also run `kubectl delete ns -l owner=klusterfuck`, this deletes the user namespaces which contains users' functions.
+Note that this will also delete the gogs pod and you will lose all repos in gogs.

 ### Dev docs
 [Dev Guide](./docs/dev-guide.md)